Bluejackets of the Steel Navy

 As steel warships began to enter the fleet the output of the sail training ships became less and less relevant to the needs of the service, but in spite of the increased rumblings of officers of progressive inclinations, the old breed continued to have their way.
 Respected officers like Porter and Rear Admiral Stephen B. Luce maintained that a shift to schooling in machinery and ships of steel would produce a force of “deckhand” instead of “sailors”.
 Others simply loved the ways of sail and resisted its decline almost instinctively.
 For all of its inefficiencies the apprentice system did gradually bring about a reversal in the proportions of native and foreign born sailors: by 1899 more than three quarters of the bluejackets in the fleet were U.S. citizens.

 Other factors also contributed to the appalling turnover in personnel.
 Men who found the Navy life not to their liking were frequently allowed to purchase an “ordinary discharge” after one year of service.
-For those who reenlisted faithfully until finally forced out of the Navy by old age or failing health, there was no provision whatever whatever for retirement pay.
-An aged sailor’s on hope for sustenance after discharge was to gain admission to the Old Sailor’s Home in Philadelphia, but that institution always had more applicants than vacancies.
-The Military Retirement Act of 18185 granted pensions to retiring soldiers and Marines, but through an incredible oversight in Congress the Navy was left out, and it took until 1899 for new legislation to be passed granting sailor’s retirement pay after thirty years of naval service.
+For those who reenlisted faithfully until finally forced out of the Navy by old age or failing health, there was no provision whatever for retirement pay.
+An aged sailor’s only hope for sustenance after discharge was to gain admission to the Old Sailor’s Home in Philadelphia, but that institution always had more applicants than vacancies.
+The Military Retirement Act of 1885 granted pensions to retiring soldiers and Marines, but through an incredible oversight in Congress the Navy was left out, and it took until 1899 for new legislation to be passed granting sailor’s retirement pay after thirty years of naval service.

 Another major source of dissatisfaction was the low regard in which enlisted men were held by the general populace.
 “No sailors or dogs allowed” was no joke, but rather was the general practice at restaurants, theatres, and hotels in most coastal cities.
 Not until 1906, when President Theodore Roosevelt lent his personal support to a courageous chief yeoman, Fred J. Buenzele, who had instituted legal suit in a test case against the proprietor of a Newport dance hall notorious for it’s discrimination against sailors, was public opinion finally mobilised in favour of the bluejacket and laws were passed making discrimination against Army or Navy personnel in uniform a misdemeanor.